Paul J. Marinaccio

 Business and Career Background

 Paul specializes in executive coaching and training, leadership communications, cross cultural services, business transformation, and client pursuit services.
-His understanding of executive behavior was honed in senior roles at Deloitte in the United States and China, including directorships of leadership and professional development, marketing and business development, and public relations/crisis management.
+His understanding of executive behavior was honed in senior roles at Deloitte in the United States and China, as a Managing Director of leadership and professional development, marketing and business development, and public relations/crisis management.
 Previously he was a commissioner-level leader of economic development for the City of New York and a business journalist for Newsday.

-Paul’s executive coaching industry experience includes work with senior executives in healthcare, manufacturing, financial and professional services, real estate, communications, utilities and academia.
-Paul has coached leaders and executives at numerous organizations, including Deloitte, Fordham University, Nautilus Indemnity LTD, National Grid, Nationwide Insurance, CIGNA, Allianz, Siemens Medical, Spellman High Voltage Electronics, Standard & Poor’s, Studley and VillageCare Inc. Specifically, he has coached executives possessing the job titles of CEO, CFO, SVP, VP, Managing Partner, President, Dean, Managing Director and Executive Director.
+Paul’s executive coaching industry experience includes work with senior executives in healthcare, manufacturing, financial and professional services, real estate, and communications.
+Paul has coached leaders and executives at numerous organizations, including Deloitte, Fordham University, Grief, Inc., Nautilus Indemnity LTD, National Grid, Nationwide Insurance, CIGNA, Allianz, Siemens Medical, Spellman High Voltage Electronics, Standard & Poor’s, Studley and VillageCare Inc., as well as the Episcopal Diocese of New York, Long Island and New Jersey.
+Specifically, he has coached executives possessing the job titles of CEO, CFO, SVP, VP, Managing Partner, President, Dean, Managing Director and Executive Director.

 Education and Certifications